ministryofjustice/moj-design-system/app/views/components/badge/README.md

 This component has been used successfully in the following services:

-- Judicial case manager (HM Courts and Tribunals Service)
+- Judicial case manager (HM Courts & Tribunals Service)
-- Professional case manager (HM Courts and Tribunals Service)
+- Professional case manager (HM Courts & Tribunals Service)
 - Claim fees for Crown court defence (Legal Aid Agency)
+- Prisoner Escort Request (HM Prisons & Probation Service)

 ## Contribute to this component